Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-06-settingup-p5.md

 ![Start Creating](../imgs/start.png "Start Creating")

-Then, you can create sketches directly in the web, which is fantastic!
+Then, you can create sketches directly on the web, which is fantastic!
 However, you need to be online for this to work.

-Here is what the editor looks like.
+Here is an image of the Editor.

 ![Editor](../imgs/editor.png "Editor")

 If you click the start button, you won't see much but a 400x400 grey colored square.
-If you change the numbers, you will see a different sized square if you change the create canvas numbers **Try it!**.
+If you change the numbers, you will see a different sized square if you alter the create canvas numbers **Try it!**.

 If you change the number in the background, it will change the greyscale color.
 You can put RGB colors in there too.  **Try it!**

-What other options do we have though?
+What other options do we have, though?

 ## CDN